DataAccess2020/Capstone_Filippone/README.md

 This capstone project aims at analyzing the communication of Italian politicians on Twitter.

-More specifically, I tried to understand if there is a difference between left and right-wing politicians in terms of most recurring topics.
+More specifically, I tried to understand if there is a difference between left and right-wing politicians in terms of frequency of the tweets and most recurring topics.

 To do so, I performed a text analysis of their tweets using RStudio.